- J.D., Thomas M. Cooley Law School, 1986, summa cum laude

 - B.A., Hope College, 1980, cum laude

-Mary V. Bauman is a member of the firm and has been practicing law since 1986.
-Her practice is focused on representing employers with regard to employee benefits and executive compensation.
+Mary V. Bauman is a member of the firm and her practice is focused on representing employers with regard to employee benefits and executive compensation.

 Ms. Bauman works with employers in establishing, amending, and terminating employee benefit plans of all types.
 The types of plans include health plans, retiree health plans, Section 125 plans, disability plans, 401(k) plans, defined benefit pension plans, 403(b) tax-sheltered annuity plans and 457 deferred compensation plans.

 While Ms. Bauman counsels employers in all aspects of their employee benefit program, her primary focus is on health and welfare benefits.
 Not only does Ms. Bauman prepare plan documents and summary plan descriptions for these benefits, but she also often plays a consulting role to help the employer strategize for ways to better control plan costs and achieve human resources objectives in connection with a plan.
 In providing this representation, Ms. Bauman has worked with insurance regulators in the state of Michigan as well as several other states.
 Ms. Bauman has also represented employers that have been under investigation or audit with the IRS and the U.S. Department of Labor in connection with their employee benefit plans.

 Employee benefit compliance is becoming increasingly challenging.
 Ms. Bauman works with employers in complying with various laws affecting health and welfare benefit plans such as the Patient Protection and Affordable Care Act (also known as Health Care Reform), the HIPAA privacy and security rules, COBRA, and the Medicare Part D regulations.